recryptproject/qtumbook/part3/ico.md

        owner: qf292iYbjJ41oMoArA3PrHpxTdAHuQsuAu
 ```

 Make sure that all of them share the same owner.
-If not, make sure that the environment variable `QTUM_SENDER` is set to the owner address, and try again.
+If not, make sure that the environment variable `RECRYPT_SENDER` is set to the owner address, and try again.

-You may query for the basic information about these contracts using qtumjs:
+You may query for the basic information about these contracts using recryptjs:

 ```ts
 console.log("token supply:", await mytoken.return("totalSupply"))